-- 1. concentrate on the subjects in which they are strongest and leave subjects which they find very difficult.
-When doing this, students should think about the activity they completed in LLW where they had to rank their current subjects from strongest to weakest. - 2. consider subjects that may not be their favourite but will benefit their chosen career pathway and/or studies in Sixth Form. - 3. select the subjects they enjoyed doing at Key Stage 3 and are capable of doing. - 4. not choose subject based on the choices of your friends or the teachers that you may have had in a subject at key stage 3. - 5. remember that the majority of College leavers do not begin work at aged 16, but continue with full time education or training programmes post-16. - 6.
+- 1. Concentrate on the subjects in which they are strongest.
+When doing this, students should think about the activity they completed in LLW where they had to rank their current subjects from strongest to weakest. - 2.
+Consider subjects that may not be their favourite but will benefit their chosen career pathway and/or studies in Sixth Form or Further Education. - 3.
+Select the subjects they enjoy doing at Key Stage 3 and are capable of doing well in. - 4.
+Not choose subjects based on the choices of their friends or the teachers that they may have had in a subject at Key Stage 3. - 5.
 Engage fully in LLW lessons which are designed around supporting students in their options choices in year 10.